Axial and Vector Structure Functions for Electron- and Neutrino- Nucleon Scattering Cross Sections at all $Q^2$ using Effective Leading order Parton Distribution Functions: Introduction

 In our previous studies~\cite{highx,nnlo,yangthesis}, non-perturbative effects were investigated within Leading Order (LO), Next-to-Leading Order (NLO) and Next-to-Next Leading Order (NNLO) QCD using charged lepton-nucleon scattering experimental data~\cite{slac,bcdms,nmcdata}.
 We found that in NLO QCD, most of the empirical higher-twist terms needed to obtain good agreement with the low energy data for $Q^2>$ 1 (GeV/c)$^2$ originate primarily from target mass effects and the missing NNLO terms (i.e. not from interactions with spectator quarks).
 If such is the case, then these terms should be the same in charged leptons ($e$, $\mu$) and neutrino ($\nu_\mu$) scattering.
 Therefore, low energy $\nu_\mu$ data can be described by effective Parton Distribution Functions (PDFs) which are fit to high $Q^2$ charged lepton-nucleon scattering data, but modified to include target mass and higher-twist corrections that are extracted from low energy $e/\mu$ scattering data.
 For $Q^2<$ 1 (GeV/c)$^2$ additional corrections for non-perturbative effects from spectator quarks are required.
 These corrections can be parametrized as multiplicative $K$ factors.
-For the vector part of the charged current interaction the $K$ factor terms should be the same in $\nu_\mu$ and $e/\mu$ scattering.
+Basically, for the charged current neutrino interaction the $K$ factor terms should be the same in $\nu_\mu$ and $e/\mu$ scattering.

 Therefore, a model that describes electron and muon scattering can also be used to model neutrino scattering.
-At high $Q^{2}$ the vector and axial structure functions are expected to be the same.
-The only terms which are not constrained by muon and electron scattering are terms which describe the difference between axial and vector structure functions and form factors at low values of $Q^{2}$
+However, at low $Q^2$ the vector and axial structure functions may not be same, though they are expected to be the same at high $Q^2$.
+The axial structure functions at very low values of $Q^{2}$ are not constrained by muon and electron scattering data.